dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-01-14-formula-one-toc.md

 At that point we realize that **_the_** most important thing to make sure, in order to minimize the lead time and maximize the throughput, is that the given skill is there _exactly_ when needed, rather than maximizing its utilization rate.

-To translate this into Theory of Constraints vocabulary, this video beautifully explains why non-constraints (pit stop crew) **_must!_** have excess capacity compared to the constraint (F1 car) in order to achieve the shortest lead times and highest throughput.
+Or to put it in Theory of Constraints terms, this video beautifully explains why non-constraints (pit stop crew) **_must!_** have excess capacity compared to the constraint (F1 car) in order to achieve the shortest lead times and highest throughput.

-#### Summary
 Your goal is not to utilize people as much as possible.
 Your goal is to, as much as possible, _minimize the lead time to make an impact_.
 Even if it means using some people or skills only 0.07% of the time.